Actifio Sky for Google Cloud

 Frequently Asked Questions

-If data is encrypted and stored in Google Cloud Storage, how will does decryption work?
+If data is encrypted and stored in Google Cloud Storage, how well does decryption work?

 Do users have to have their own Google accounts to take advantage of this service?